saxsys/TestNext/README.md

 ## How-To
 ### Write Specs
 * With TestNext Specs are written as classes
-* A Spec is defined by
+* A basic Spec is defined by
   * at least one Given
   * exactly one When
   * at least one Then step.